Arseni1919/computational_intelligence_course_task/README.md

-# Kind f Problems That This Simulator Solves
+# Kind of Problems That This Simulator Solves

 We consider the capacitated facility location problem with hard capacities.
 We are given a set of facilities,